tarekziade/mwcat/README.md

 ## Training and Validation Dataset

-The training (80% split) & validation (20% split) dataset is composed of all wikipedia articles.
+The training (80% split) & validation (20% split) dataset is composed of wikipedia pages.

+Pages are selected directly under every root categories or their direct subcategories, ensuring a wide coverage of topics.
+A page that shares several root category is discarded.
+The tree of categories is visited until each root category has a corpus of 10k pages.
+The text of each page is cleaned and split in sentences and the 5 first sentences are kept.

 The `training.py` script generates two CSV files: `train.csv` and `validation.csv`.